noaa-pifsc/esd-arp-resources/_pages/accessdata.md

 # Working with Our Data
 Our data is often split into fixed site versus random site surveys as well as by region.
 For example, fixed-site imagery is described separately from random site imagery for each distinct region.
 Our random sites follow a stratified-random sampling design (StRS), meaning they can only be meaningfully analyzed at island and regional levels.
 Options to browse are data are listed below.

-## Data via NOAA GeoPlatform
+## NCRMP Data via NOAA Data Viz Tool / NOAA GeoPlatform
+Note: this only includes NCRMP random site data.
 View data, caveats, and more on the NCRMP program including surveys in the Atlantic <a href = " https://noaa.hub.arcgis.com/pages/4976333fbf884f26b2fdc9ac51a20576" target = "_blank">here</a>

 ## Raw data via NCEI
 Our raw data is archived with NCEI within Collections, and is described within the InPort metadata catalog <a href = "https://www.fisheries.noaa.gov/inport/item/2712" target = "_blank">CREP library</a>.